shoebahmed/sellics/README.md

   I have used Spring Boot Microservice's to build keyword estimate API.
 Swagger is incorporated to quickly verify this application.
 Java Google Coding standards is used to format code while developing.

   ##### Amazon Autocomplete API
     As specified in assignment I have used Amazon Autocomplete API to generate scroe.
-As we know amazon returns only top 10 results for the keyword being search.
+As we know Amazon returns only top 10 results for the keyword being search.
 Which means, the keyword which is returned has 10 matching keyword, has atleast 10 rank in AWS Keyword database.

     As a next step, I have prepared permutation or keyword's for example if you are searching for "iphone charger" following are the 4 sets of possible combination
        * iphone
        * charger
        * iphone+charger
        * charger+iphone

     So 4 parallel calls are make to AWS Completion API and in response keyswords I check whether iphone or charger is present.
 If present I increse the score by 1.

     Two return a healthy score, I have considered two keywords and added a offset score of 50.
+    This offset can be removed.
 Please check the response for "iphone charger" score of 72 is returned.

 ### [Assumption](#assumption)
     I have assumed to use basic Spring Boot to build this assignment.
 Due to time consideration, I was unable to write comments in Java file, but named variable and function to conveys its purpose.
+If response from AWS is not available or takes time, 0 score is returned after 10 seconds.

 ### [Ecosystem and Library](#ecosystem-and-library)
   Java 8